 Origen (184-254) – his work represents a significant step forward in developing Christian apologetics.
 He does not merely argue that Christianity should be politically or intellectually tolerated; instead, he launches a well-developed counteroffensive against a range of Jewish and pagan arguments against Christianity.
 Peter the Venerable (1094-1156) – one of the most influential religious apologists of the Middle Ages.

 Blaise Pascal (1623-1662) – mathematician and physicist.
 After conversion in 1655 became arguable the best & most influential apologist of the Enlightenment.
-His approach was way ahead of its time in that it took into account different personalities and learning styles.
+His approach was way ahead of its time in that it took into account distinct personalities and learning styles.

 Alvin Plantinga (b.
 1932) – “greatest philosopher of the last century.”
-“The main function of apologetics is to show that from a philosophical point of view, Christians and other theists have nothing for which to apologize.”
+“The primary function of apologetics is to show that from a philosophical point of view, Christians and other theists have nothing for which to apologize.”

 Herman Samuel Reimarus (1694-1768) – (deist) goal was to refute Christianity’s irrational, supernatural elements.